 Do you have any advice for those who are applying for the Clarke DS Fellowship program?

 For those applying for the Clarke DS Fellowship program, my recommendation would be to make sure that you’ve got a great routine when it comes to your own health and wellness.
-If you are selected as a finalist, you will be required to pass the Physical Readiness Test (PRT), and as I mentioned you’re going to do a lot of travel in this work.
+As I mentioned you’re going to do a lot of travel in this work.
 Having a good routine and baseline for sustaining healthy habits to help you with challenges, such as jet lag, changes in routine and changes in your work hours, is really important in terms of thriving in this career and having longevity as a DSS agent.

 How can candidates prepare for the PRT?

-In terms of preparing for the Physical Readiness Test that’s part of the application process for the Clarke DS Fellowship program, I would recommend that candidates give themselves around three months of physical training to prepare for the push-ups, running and sit-up sets you’ll have to do in this test.
+In terms of preparing for the Physical Readiness Test, I would recommend that candidates give themselves around three months of physical training to prepare for the push-ups, running and sit-up sets you’ll have to do in this test.
 One of the things we do in training as DSS agents when we go to the federal law enforcement training center is work together, for example, on our push-ups.
 On the first day of class, you all do one push-up as a group and then the next day you do two and the next day you do three, etc. We were building up to doing 50 push-ups as a team.
 That’s a simple strategy that you can do to prepare for a physical fitness test.
 Start with a small amount of work and build onto it each day, so your body gets used to it and is ready for test day when it comes.

 Do you have any final word of advice for those applying for the Clarke DS Fellowship program?